jterrier84/Cardano-node-docker/README.md

 CN_KEY_PATH="/home/julienterrier/Cardano-node-docker/node/files/.keys"  ## Path to the folder where the OP certificate and keys are stored on t>
 ```

-After applying the changes, save and close the file.
+After making the changes, save and close the file.

 `Ctrl+o & ENTER & Ctrl+x`